bradygaster/downr/Server/wwwroot/posts/11.6-consume-model/index.md

 ### Run the app

-Set the startup project to `Web` and run the application.
-Fill in the form fields and select **Predict Price**.
+Download [this image](https://cdn.motor1.com/images/mgl/ZJEBy/s3/car-with-damaged-rear-bumper-fascia-cover.jpg) and save it anywhere on your machine.
+Then set the startup project to `Web` and run the application.
+Fill in the form fields, using the image you just downloaded, and select **Predict Price**.

 Compared with the original application which did not use object detection, we can see that the original price of $13806 is reduced to $13706 because of the dent.